balena-labs-projects/pulse/README.md

 - allows for use of a multiplier value to be appled to the pulse counts
 - rudimentary software-based switch debouncing
 - count data published via mqtt and/or http
-- integrates seamlessly with balenaSense version 2 or greater
+- integrates well with other balena blocks, such as Connector and Dashboard

 # Usage